 So here are the things I know.

 1. If you genuinely want to help people, you can’t go wrong

-Way back when, I had a blog.
+Way back in 2004 I had a personal blog.
 People started to ask me tons of questions about design, so I started another blog to answer those questions.
 I had no idea that it would eventually get tens of thousands of readers and attract new paying clients.
-If that was my plan all along, I'm not so sure it would've happened.
+If that was my plan all along, I’m not so sure it would’ve happened.